deepset-ai/haystack/README.md

     </a>
 </p>

-## End-to-End Framework for Question Answering & Neural Search at Scale
+Haystack is an end-to-end framework for Question Answering & Neural search.
 With Haystack you can ...

 ... ask questions in natural language and find granular answers in your own documents.
 ... do semantic search and retrieve more relevant documents for your search queries.